Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </div>
 <div class="QandA_question">

-*Q: Is it really true that there's no limit on the length of an identifier? [p.
-26]
+*Q: Is it really true that there's no limit on the length of an identifier?

 </div>
 <div class="QandA_answer">